wavemotion-dave/GimliDS/README.md

 Also understand that the DS screen resolution of 256x192 is not ideal for the Commodore screen output resolution of 320x200 plus the borders.
 To that end, you will be using the L/R shoulder buttons with the D-Pad to scale and offset the screen to get it to look as good as you can.
 When you save your configuration for that game, it will remember the scale/offset values you last used.
-Also, experiement with remapping one of the DS keys to 'PAN UP' or 'PAN DOWN' which can be used to temporarlily shift the screen by 16 pixels up/down and then the system will smooth scroll that back into place.
+Also, experiement with remapping one of the DS keys to 'PAN UP' or 'PAN DOWN' which can be used to temporarily shift the screen by 16 pixels up/down and then the system will smooth scroll that back into place.
 That works really well for games that have a high score or status indicator at the very top or bottom of the screen... you can enjoy nearly full resolution output and just occasionally hit a PAN UP/DN button to see your score.
 Experiment and have fun - just like we did in 1982!

-There is also a mechanism to temporarily zoom the sceren to a 1:1 ratio.
+There is also a mechanism to temporarily zoom the screen to a 1:1 ratio.
 Assign "TOGGLE ZOOM" to any key in configuration and when you press that key, the screen will shift into zoomed 1:1 mode for easy text reading.
 Of course, some of the top/sides will be cut-off but you can use the L/R shoulder buttons to pan around if needed.
 Press the same TOGGLE ZOOM button again and the screen will snap back to the pre-zoom settings.